 4. Payar temple

 Payar temple (dedicated to Lord Shiva), dated 11th century CE, is located 12 km west of Avantipur in the village of Payar.
-The village is in Pulwama district lies some 45 km (28 miles) from Srinagar.
+The village in the Pulwama district lies some 45 km (28 miles) from Srinagar.

 5. Sankara Guruvaram (Sugandesha) temple